CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_linux.md

 - `custom_blocking` (Boolean) Whether to enable the setting.
 Block processes matching hashes that you add to IOC Management with the action set to "Block" or "Block, hide detection".
 - `dbus_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor local D-Bus traffic for malicious patterns and improved detections.
 - `description` (String) Description of the prevention policy.
+- `detect_non_executables_on_write` (Boolean) Whether to enable the setting.
+Detect non-executable files, classified as malicious by CrowdStrike’s Intelligence analysts, when they are written to disk.
+Requires filesystem_visibility to be enabled.
 - `drift_prevention` (Boolean) Whether to enable the setting.
 Block new processes originating from files written in a container.
 This prevents a container from drifting from its immutable runtime state.
 - `email_protocol_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor SMTP, IMAP, and POP3 traffic for malicious patterns and improved detections.
 - `enhance_environment_variable_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor an extended set of changes to environment variables in order to enhance visibility.